savetheclocktower/daubjs/DESIGN.md

 Generally speaking, I haven’t needed one.
 In the few cases where I really need some sort of lookbehind, I’ve been able to work around it through some combination of `index` or `before` callbacks (which are described below).

 I could fix it by adopting [XRegExp][], and I may do so in the future.
 But even with a workaround — and even in the future, when JavaScript will support lookbehind — lookbehinds wouldn’t be able to “see” any characters that were already consumed by a different rule.
-I can’t think of an easy way around that.
+That would require an architectural reapproach to fix.
 Good thing I don’t need lookbehind.

 ### Not enough data on capture groups